ManageIQ/manageiq.org/site/_posts/2017-04-24-Squashing-Bugz.md

 ---

 Hello there!
 This is [Harpreet Kataria](https://github.com/h-kataria), my first contribution at LWIMIQ blog post, I want to share some updates on what has been happening in ManageIQ world this past week.
-Team ManageIQ has been busy squashing bugz rapidly to make Fine release finer and stable.
+Team ManageIQ has been busy squashing bugz rapidly to make Fine release finer and more stable.
 After all bugz are bugz and must be squashed.

 ## Count/List of PRs merged in all repos in LWIMIQ: